oemof/oemof-solph/doc/oemof_solph.rst

 :class:`~oemof.solph.network.Transformer`.
 The constraints limit the range of the possible operation points, like the following picture shows.
-For a certain flow of fuel, there is a line of operation points, whose slope is defined by :math:`\beta`.
-The second constrain limits the decrease of electrical power.
+For a certain flow of fuel, there is a line of operation points, whose slope is defined by :math:`\beta` (in some contexts also referred to as :math:`C_v`).
+The second constraint limits the decrease of electrical power.

 .. 	image:: _files/ExtractionTurbine_range_of_operation.svg
    :width: 70 %
    :alt: variable_chp_plot.svg
    :align: center

-For now :py:class:`~oemof.solph.components.ExtractionTurbineCHP` instances are restricted to one input and two output flows.
-The class allows the definition of a different efficiency for every time step but the corresponding series has to be predefined as a parameter for the optimisation.
+For now, :py:class:`~oemof.solph.components.ExtractionTurbineCHP` instances must have one input and two output flows.
+The class allows the definition of a different efficiency for every time step that can be passed as a series of parameters that are fixed before the optimisation.
 In contrast to the :class:`~oemof.solph.network.Transformer`, a main flow and a tapped flow is defined.
-For the main flow you can define a conversion factor if the second flow is zero (conversion_factor_single_flow).
+For the main flow you can define a separate conversion factor that applies when the second flow is zero (*`conversion_factor_full_condensation`*).

 .. code-block:: python